Gucci Gives Dapper Dan The Coffee Table Book Treatment

 This is the second book Marcopolous shot for Gucci.
 The first, Epiphany, was released in 2016 and featured images of creative director Alessandro Michele's pre-fall 2016 collections shot in a palazzo in Milan.

-Dapper Dan's Harlem will retail for $200 at Gucci Garden in Florence and Gucci Wooster Bookstore in New York; considering its extremely limited press run, don't be surprised if you encounter Surpreme-style lines at both to buy the book.
+Dapper Dan's Harlem will retail for $200; considering its extremely limited press run, don't be surprised if you encounter Surpreme-style lines at the Gucci store to buy the book.

 Advertisement